rossanthony/panthor-skeleton/README.md

 # MCP Panthor Skeleton

+[MCP Panthor](https://github.com/quickenloans-mcp/mcp-panthor) is a thin PHP microframework built on Slim and Symfony.
+It takes the simplicity of Slim and provides a bit more structure for applications with a few Symfony components.

-This is a sample skeleton app using [MCP Panthor](https://github.com/quickenloans-mcp/mcp-panthor).
+This is a sample skeleton app used to showcase some simple example controllers and pages, and get users up and running more quickly.

 How to install: